karapostK/modprotodebias/README.md

 ### Environment

 - Install the environment with
-  `conda env create -f protodebias.yml`
+  `conda env create -f modprotodebias.yml`
-- Activate the environment with `conda activate protodebias`
+- Activate the environment with `conda activate modprotodebias`

 ### Data